hammerjs/hammer.js/README.md

 | threshold | 10       | Minimal pan distance required before recognizing. |
 | direction | DIRECTION_ALL | Direction of the panning. |

+##### Events
+- pan
+- panleft
+- panright
+- panup
+- pandown
+- panstart
+- panmove
+- panend
+- pancancel

 #### Hammer.Pinch(options)
+Recognized when two or more pointers are moving toward (zoom-in) or away from each other (zoom-out).

 | Option    | Default  | Description       |
 |-----------|----------|-------------------|
 | event     | pinch    | Name of the event. |
 | pointers  | 2        | Required pointers, with a minimal of 2. |
 | threshold | 0        | Minimal scale before recognizing. |

+##### Events
+- pinch
+- pinchin
+- pinchout
+- pinchstart
+- pinchmove
+- pinchend
+- pinchcancel

 #### Hammer.Rotate(options)
+Recognized when two or more pointer are moving in a circular motion.

 | Option    | Default  | Description       |
 |-----------|----------|-------------------|
 | event     | rotate   | Name of the event. |
 | pointers  | 2        | Required pointers, with a minimal of 2. |
 | threshold | 0        | Minimal rotation before recognizing. |

+##### Events
+- rotate
+- rotatestart
+- rotatemove
+- rotateend
+- rotatecancel

 #### Hammer.Swipe(options)
+Recognized when the pointer is moving fast enough (velocity) distance in the allowed direction.

 | Option    | Default  | Description       |
 |-----------|----------|-------------------|
 | event     | swipe    | Name of the event. |